aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 # The challenge

-Can we check if instance exists and acquire its dictionary without defining boilerplate instances by hand, like [constraint-unions](https://github.com/rampion/constraint-unions) suggests, or using template haskell to generate them, like [ifctx](https://github.com/mikeizbicki/ifcxt) does?
+Can we check if an instance exists and acquire its dictionary without defining boilerplate instances by hand, like [constraint-unions](https://github.com/rampion/constraint-unions) suggests, or using template haskell to generate them, like [ifctx](https://github.com/mikeizbicki/ifcxt) does?

 In other words, can we define